 Dr Sophie Fitzgerald

-Hello, I’m Sophie!
-I am a Clinical Psychologist.
+Hi!
+I’m Sophie and I'm a Clinical Psychologist.

 How did you become a Clinical Psychologist?